mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

     .then(guide => dispatch(updateLocalSession(session.set('guide', new User(guide)))));
 ```

-And now, somewhere in the component tree we want to update the session title and get the associated guide:
+And now, somewhere in the component tree we want to update the session title and get the associated to the session guide:

 ```typescript
 ...